-Joseph D. Gray
+Gray, Joseph D.

-Joey’s clients range from individual inventors and emerging companies to Fortune 500 corporations, and they are leaders in technology, product design, and branding.
-They hail from across the globe and are innovators in the semiconductor, telecommunications, e-commerce, medical device, physical fitness, and retail spaces, among others.
-Joey collaborates closely with his clients to develop litigation strategies and IP solutions tailored and accretive to each client’s business objectives.
+Joey enjoys representing clients of all shapes and sizes in matters involving patent, trade secret, copyright, trademark, and trade dress rights.
+Joey’s clients range from individual inventors and emerging companies to Fortune 500 corporations.
+They hail from across the globe and are innovators in the telecommunications, e-commerce, payment processing, semiconductor, medical device, physical fitness, and retail spaces, among others.
+Joey collaborates closely with his clients to develop IP solutions and strategies tailored and accretive to each client’s business objectives.

 While at The University of Texas, Joey was a mechanical engineering student in the Engineering Honors Program before graduating with highest honors from the McCombs School of Business.
 He also attended The University of Hawaii (Manoa) and The University of Edinburgh (Scotland) during his undergraduate studies.
-He subsequently attended Stanford Law School, where he graduated with distinction and served as managing editor of the Stanford Journal of Law, Business & Finance.
+He later attended Stanford Law School, where he graduated with distinction and served as managing editor of the Stanford Journal of Law, Business & Finance.
 Before entering private practice, Joey was honored to serve as a judicial clerk to the late Honorable William Wayne Justice of the United States District Court for the Eastern District of Texas.

 E-commerce company (Delaware): secured favorable settlement shortly before expert discovery in five-patent lawsuit involving internet and website functionality.
 Gray led the team’s litigation strategy and first chaired the team’s courtroom presentations.

-Telecommunications provider (Utah): received judgment of invalidity or dismissal of all claims of twelve patents asserted by a competitor; the dispute spanned three district court lawsuits in Wisconsin and numerous IPR proceedings at the PTAB.
+Telecommunications provider (Utah): secured judgment of invalidity or dismissal of all claims of twelve patents asserted by a competitor; the dispute spanned three district court lawsuits in Wisconsin and numerous IPR proceedings at the PTAB.
 Mr. Gray examined and cross-examined expert witnesses at trial, presented oral argument at PTAB proceedings, and led a team of approximately fifteen attorneys through discovery and trial.